GoogleChromeLabs/airhorn/README.md

     cd app && python -m SimpleHTTPServer 3000

 This will just load the existing contents of the directory up and it won't support things like live reload and inline optimizations.
-To run the project with optimaztions in place and to support live reload run the following command:
+To run the project with optimizations in place and to support live reload run the following command:

     gulp serve